 Similarly, in the case of charge distribution along the line segment of length Δl, the linear charge density is,

 Similarly, in the case of charge distributed along with a volume element Δv, the volume density can be given by,

 ρ is C/m3

-Now let us consider a case of the continuous charge distribution we will calculate the electric field due to this charge at point P. Here we need to divide the body into different elements and then consider one element of volume Δv whose charge density is ρ.
-Then let the distance of the volume element from point P is given as r.
-Then charge in the volume element is ρ Δv.
-Then the electric field is,
+Now, let us consider a case of continuous charge distribution.
+We will calculate the electric field due to this charge at point P. Here, we need to divide the body into different elements and then consider one element of volume Δv whose charge density is ρ.
+Let the distance of the volume element from point P is r.
+Then, the charge in the volume element is ρ Δv.
+Thus, the electric field is,

-Let σ be the uniform surface charge density of sphere of radius R.
+Let σ be the uniform surface charge density of the sphere of radius R.

-Let us find out electric field intensity at a point P outside or inside the shell.
+Let us find out the electric field intensity at a point P outside or inside the shell.

 Field Outside the Shell

-Here we take gaussian surface as a sphere of radius r.
+Here, we take the Gaussian surface as a sphere of radius r.

-Then the electric field intensity is the same at every point of gaussian surface directed radially outwards,
+Then, the electric field intensity is the same at every point of the Gaussian surface directed radially outwards,

 So, according to Gauss’s theorem